 “They didn’t say that explicitly in my job description.”

 I laughed.
 Nathan was just the same as he had ever been.
 How could I have suspected him of being a Death Eater?
 I’d freaked myself out over nothing, and then our minimal communication during the year hadn’t helped.
 I was really glad to see him again.

 The following day Nathan and I played Quidditch.
 Each of us was simultaneously Chaser, Beater and Keeper.
 So when Nathan had the Quaffle, depending on where he was on the field, I had to either hit the Bludger at him (we were only using one), or block the goal hoop.
 We didn’t use a Snitch – we simply finished when we got tired of playing three Quidditch team positions.

 Nathan had work again on Monday, which meant it was just me home alone with my parents.
 In general, small talk with them was easy and occasionally pleasant.
+Dad and I would sometimes try to put chirping charms on Mum’s birdhouse, or Mum would teach me how to cook.
 But it was best for everyone’s sake if I didn’t spend much time with them, so I usually had a project every summer that would enable me to spend most of my time by myself but not be bored.
 Last year I had tried gardening, until Dad worked out that none of the things I planted had any magical properties, and subsequently tore up my garden.
 I had pointed out that much of the food he ate was grown in a garden and had no magical properties, but when did he ever listen to reason?

 At dinner that evening, Mum asked me, “What have you been doing so secretly all day?”

 Mum looked baffled, as if she thought no one in their right mind would do such a thing.
 Dad paused with his fork halfway to his mouth.
 “Only Muggles do that,” he said.